hl7au/au-fhir-core/input/pagecontent/comparison.md

 ### CapabilityStatement comparison

 The table below provides a capability statements comparison from AU Core to those in key implementation guides.
-Compliance in the reverse direction is not guaranteed, i.e. a system conforming to International Patient Access Client CapabilityStatement **MAY NOT** meet the conformance requirements of the AU Core Requester CapabilityStatement.
+Compliance in the reverse direction is not guaranteed, i.e. a system conforming to the IPA Client CapabilityStatement **MAY NOT** meet the conformance requirements of the AU Core Requester CapabilityStatement.

 The comparison considers **SHALL** and **SHOULD** requirements. **MAY** requirements are not compared.